annaphp/spring_notes/spring_review_answers.md

 What is a datasource?
 How is it different from drivermanager?
 - Datasource represents database connection.
-It's different from drivermanager because it has a connection pool and it manages connections (connections are always open and when connection is not used it's put back into the connection pool and is available for other requiests) whereas with drivermanager you need to open/close connections.
+It's different from drivermanager because it has a connection pool and it manages connections (connections are always open and when connection is not used it's put back into the connection pool and is available for other requests) whereas with drivermanager you need to open/close connections.

 Describe steps to configure JDBC based repository in Spring
 - To enable JdbcTemplate in your application the following steps have to be completed:
 	- set up required dependencies
 	- define Datasource bean in Spring dependency config file DataSource represents a database, it has a connection pool which contains a set of connections.
-DataSouce requires jdbc driver, database url, database username and password, connection pool initia and maximum size.
+DataSouce requires jdbc driver, database url, database username and password, connection pool initial and maximum size.
 	- create Repository class for your model with JdbcTemplate field